Coyote Village

 explore / connect / grow

-A note from Stephen Otis, Founder and Guide:
+A note from Ashley Kamp and Stephen Otis, Founders and Guides:

-“Knox Wild Academy has been in the vision stage for decades.
-After 30 years of work with students in traditional and non traditional education models, I am convinced beyond doubt that what our young people need most in this pericope of education (middle school) is wild space that encourages creativity, curiosity, care and collaboration to take root.
-We call this the soil of learning.
+“Coyote Village has been in the vision stage for decades.
+After 30 years of work with students in traditional and non traditional education models, we are convinced that what our young people need most in this pericope of education (middle school) is wild, engaging space that encourages creativity, curiosity, care and collaboration to take root.
+We like to think of these as a nutrient rich soil of learning.

-At Knox Wild Academy we cultivate this soil with intentional curriculum, field studies on our “Go-Bus,” physical and mental challenges and intentional play designed to bring our young learners into intimate connection with themselves, each other, conceptual academics and the natural landscape.
+At Coyote Village we cultivate this soil with intentional curriculum, field studies on our “GoBus,” physical and mental challenges and intentional play designed to bring young learners into intimate connection with themselves, each other, culture, curricular concepts and the natural landscape.

-Learning is a natural part of growth.
-It’s a spark that stimulates our minds and bodies.
-Our traditional education models have over time settled into a hyper focus on the brain and forgotten how important the body is for learning.
-Therefore, young people are missing the “sense” that learning is fun and a part of who they are as humans.
-This is why many young people today settle for cultural distractions that fill their time.
-Simply put, they are often “bored” in school and develop a cognitive dissonance to a system that entraps their exploration and undermines their natural curiosities.
+Learning is a natural part of growth—a spark that stimulates our minds and bodies.
+Many traditional education models have over time settled into a hyper focus on cognition and forgotten how important the body is for learning.
+In this mindset, young people tend to miss the “sense” that learning is fun and a natural part of who they are as humans.
+This is a large reason why many young people today settle for cultural distractions that fill their time instead of engage their core identities and explore the world around them.
+In this environment, young learners are often left “distracted” by school instead of engaged by it.
+This framework often develops a cognitive dissonance to a system that dampens exploration of their core identity and undermines natural curiosities and wonder.

-Knox wild academy is a village of wonder.
-Wonder is the key ingredient.
+Coyote Village is a place of wonder.
+Wonder is the key ingredient to learning and is innate in every person.
+When cultivated, young people blossom into the persons they are designed to be.
 According to Socrates, wonder is the guide along the path to wisdom.
 Our most sacred goal for our learners is that they grow to become wise adults.
 During this stage of life, a foundation of curiosity and wonder is vital for this growth.
 How exactly do we build this foundation and cultivate growth?

 Our Basic Approach to Education and Curriculum